shakes76/PatternAnalysis-2024/recognition/47041437_ProstateImproved3DUNet/README.md

-Samples **L011_Week0_LFOV.nii.gz** and **L011_Week5_LFOV.nii.gz** were used to generate axial slices of the original image and segemented output.
+Samples **L011_Week0_LFOV.nii.gz** and **L011_Week5_LFOV.nii.gz** were used to generate axial slices of the original image (first row) and segemented output.
 Slices 73, 97 (wk0) and 75 (wk5) were used respectively.
-Both the original and improved 3D U-Net models produce great results, with the improved 3D U-Net producing comparatively higher quality segmentations (last row).
+Both the original (second row) and improved 3D U-Net (last row) models produce great results, with the improved 3D U-Net producing comparatively higher quality segmentations.